Updated January 6, 2021

 b. an unplanned situation involving safety necessitates it

 Why do we do all this?
-Because, its not over, and if we get it wrong the consequences could be a lot worse than us needing to close up the club again.
-We ask that all our members adhere to the guidance given by our appointed COVID Officer, Derek Marshall, who has undertaken the required training.
+Because, COVID-19 is not over, and if we get it wrong the consequences could be a lot worse than us needing to close up the club again.
+We ask that all our members adhere to the advice given by our appointed COVID Officer, Derek Marshall, who has undertaken the required training.
 We must all follow the practical steps outlined in LKR’s Return to Paddling Method Statements (over 12; under 12).
 And we must all take personal responsibility to understand how we can all reduce the risks by reviewing LKR’s Risk Assessment Documents (over 12: under 12).

-None of us expected this as a “return to paddling”.
 These arrangements allow us to carry on while reducing the risk of becoming infected.
 Please read through these documents and learn what it is that we all need to do, in order to carry on paddling just now.
 Please be responsible and lets trust each other to do it right.
 Thank you!